 There is no space for storing student work beyond your immediate studio area.
 Public spaces are for reviews and exhibitions – not storage.
 Work left in public spaces is vulnerable to removal and vandalism.
 Protect your work.
 Document your work.
 Back up your work.

-At either end of the third floor there are large bins to place any material that can be re-used by someone else.
+At the east end of the third floor there is a large bin to place any material that can be re-used by someone else.
 This may include, but is not limited to, chipboard, cardboard, foamcore, wood, and scrap materials.

 "Dirty Work" and "Clean Work"

 The third floor is designed for computing, drawing, and model making.
-If models require materials like plaster, concrete, wax, and large scale pieces of wood, then this work should be done with supervision in a very limited area or outside.
+If models require materials like plaster, concrete, wax, and large scale pieces of wood, then this work should be done with supervision in a very limited area.
 Each student is responsible for promptly removing the resulting waste and spills.
-Absolutely NO plaster or concrete can be poured into the sinks.
+Absolutely NO plaster or concrete can be poured into the sinks or drains.

 If you are using any media with fumes (paints, thinners, foam cutting, solvents, spray adhesives), do this work only in the spray booth.
 This is a hooded, filtered enclosure on the east end of the third floor.
 You must turn it on in order for the toxic gases to be properly vented and exhausted out of the building.
 Please do not spray in hallways or common studio areas.
 Hazardous materials, such as resin, are not permitted in the studio, including the spray booths.
 Notify the Facilities Manager of any missing or clogged air filters.